 - Mobile Computing Systems Programming 12.5 pts

 Mobile devices are ubiquitous nowadays.
 Mobile computing encompasses technologies, devices and software that enable (wireless) access to services anyplace, anytime, and anywhere.
-This subject will cover fundamental mobile computing techniques and technologies, and explain challenges that are unique to mobile computing.
-In particular, the development of software for mobile devices requires hands-on experience that cannot be captured using simulation environments or emulators.
-Mobile device have limited computing power and restrictions on the communication bandwidth, latency and network availability.
-Equally important, mobile device are also confined by their input mechanisms and their output capabilities such as screen size and resolution.
-This subject will enable students to develop mobile phone applications and provide them with hands-on experience.
+This subject will cover fundamental mobile computing techniques and technologies, and explain challenges that are unique to the design, implementation, and evaluation of mobile computing.
+In particular, this subject will enable students to develop mobile phone applications that take advantage of the unique sensing capabilities of mobile devices, their multi-modal interaction capabilities, and their ability to sense and respond to context.